 But we need to keep going, and assume that first, the decoupling between advertising revenues and GDP will continue, and that GDPs themselves may begin to fall again, creating a second geometric impact on profitability.

 The hard challenge this time is to get costs out in advance - and not after - the next economic downturn.

 This is a painful and unpopular thing to say after so much sacrifice has been made industry-wide, but it's better to slowly anticipate a need than to suffer through another heart-wrenching period in a couple of years' time.

-As The Economist reported earlier this month, "Newspapers have escaped cataclysm by becoming leaner and more focused."
+As The Economist reported earlier this summer, "Newspapers have escaped cataclysm by becoming leaner and more focused."
 But the fact is that newspaper companies were slow to anticipate what was coming, and even slower to react.